Igino Ghisellini

-Igino Ghisellini (Cento, 20 July 1895 – Ferrara, 13 November 1943) was an Italian Fascist politician and soldier.
+Igino Ghisellini (20 July 1895 – 13 November 1943) was an Italian Fascist politician and soldier.

 Biography

 Ghisellini was born on 20 July 1895 in Buonacompra, a hamlet in the municipality of Cento, the son of Napoleone Ghisellini.
-He enlisted as a volunteer in the First World War and in 1916 he was became an Arditi officer, being wounded on 6 October of the same year.
+He enlisted as a volunteer in the First World War and in 1916 he became an Arditi officer, being wounded on 6 October of the same year.
 Having recovered from his injuries, he fought on Dosso Faiti in March 1917, on Monte Solarolo in June 1918 (during the Second Battle of Monte Grappa, being awarded a Silver Medal of Military Valor) and in September 1918 in Val dei Pez, where he earned another Silver Medal.
 He was wounded again and returned to Cento on leave, but soon decided to leave the hospital where he had been convalescing to return to service; he participated in the battle of Vittorio Veneto in the XVIII Assault Unit, fighting on Col della Martina from 26 October 1918 and being wounded on Mount Pertica the next day.
 For this action he was awarded his third Silver Medal of Military Valor.

 In 1919 he was sent to Albania, and after returning to Italy he joined the National Fascist Party (PNF) from 1921, together with his younger brothers Massimiliano and Bruno, taking part in the March on Rome the following year.
 This adhesion to the PNF from the beginning guaranteed him recognition as squadrista.
 He graduated in veterinary medicine at the University of Bologna, and was elected town councilor in Cento from December 17, 1922.

 In 1929 he obtained a second degree in pharmacy and chemistry, as well as becoming secretary of the PNF in the Casumaro district of Cento, where he lived and worked as a veterinarian.
 In 1936 he volunteered for the Second Italo-Ethiopian War, where he was awarded two Bronze Medals of Military Valor (in November 1936 and March 1937), returning briefly to his homeland in 1937 and then departing again in 1938 to take part in the Spanish Civil War alongside the nationalists as part of Italy's Corpo Truppe Volontarie.